 We believe that a vibrant civil society is fundamental to the promotion of democratic governance and government accountability.
 We pursue grant making, advocacy, regional initiatives, and work closely with local Open Society foundations.

-Throughout the region, the program works with a wide range of partners from all sectors of civil society, with a particular focus on the following:
+Throughout the region, we support a wide range of international and local partners, from different sectors of civil society and with a particular focus on the following:

 - combatting corruption

-- creating and maintaining platforms for debate and civic engagement
+- creating and maintaining platforms for local civic engagement and academia

 The program works in Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkey, and Ukraine.